balsama/coronadatascraperclient/README.md

 ```

 ### `Utilities`
-There is also a Utilies class that allows you to export information gathered to a CSV suitable for using with a
+There is also a Utilities class that allows you to export information gathered to a CSV suitable for using with a
 graphing tool.
 It's fairly limited now and specific to my use case.
 ```php
 $regionsBase = new Balsama\RegionsBase();